+1Note: The recommended frequency is after the initial loading at new ISFSIs.
+For operational ISFSIs, where the last Regional inspection was performed more than three years ago, plan an inspection as soon as possible and establish subsequent inspections per the frequency guidance.

 The Regional Division Director should adjust the inspection frequency of these inspections based on the licensee’s performance and the presence of activity (e.g., review of the transportation program should be deferred if no shipments of radioactive material are occurring).
 Similarly, the licensee’s fire protection program should only be reinspected if the ISFSI has significant fire hazards (e.g., a radwaste storage area or maintenance area where flammable liquids are stored).

 D. CONDUCT OF REACTIVE INSPECTIONS

-The SFST/PM and the Regional Branch Chief should coordinate with each other regarding the conduct reactive inspections at AFR ISFSIs.
+The SFST/PM and the Regional Branch Chief should coordinate with each other regarding the need to conduct reactive inspections at AFR ISFSIs.
 Reactive inspections of abnormal situations and events may use the IPs given in Table B-2.
 However, this inspection guidance may be supplemented by other IPs from the IMC 2515 and IMC 2561 inspection programs, as appropriate.

 The SFST/PM and the Regional Branch Chief should coordinate with each other regarding the conduct of Augmented Inspection Team (AIT) inspections at AFR ISFSIs.
 The conduct of AITs is addressed by IP 93800, “Augmented Inspection Team.”